src47/multibax-sklearn/README.md

 **src**

 Contains the source code for the project:
-- src/acquisition: implementation of the three acquisition functions (InfoBAX, MeanBAX and SwitchBAX)
+- acquisition: implementation of the three acquisition functions (InfoBAX, MeanBAX and SwitchBAX)
 - algorithms.py, helper_subspace_functions.py: implementation of various experimental goals as algorithms
 - metrics.py: implement of the n_obtained and jaccard_posterior_index metrics
 - utils.py: misc